dustinpfister/blog_posts/_posts/js-math-atan2.md

 layout: post
 categories: js
 id: 404
-updated: 2019-11-15 19:35:10
+updated: 2019-11-15 19:36:04
-version: 1.13
+version: 1.14
 ---

 The native [Math.atan2 method](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Math/atan2) is a [2 argument arctangent method](https://en.wikipedia.org/wiki/Atan2) in the javaScript [Math object](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Math).
 The method comes in handy when I want to find the angle from one point to another in a Cartesian coordinate grid.

 So Math.atan2 is something that will come into play a lot when working out some logic for a wide range of different types of games where I am working out some kind of script where I want to find out an angle to an enemy so I know which way to rotate to.
+This is just one of many possible applications for the atan2 method in javaSript so lets get started looking at some examples of this in action.

 <!-- more -->